k0kubun/itamae-go/README.md

 ## Status

 Experimental.
-Internal architecture is poor and some features are omitted.
+Internal architecture is poor and many features are omitted or not tested.

 ## How to write recipes